-Option 1: Jumper Regulation plaid accordion folded jumper Solid white blouse; choice of long or short sleeves with Peter Pan collar Solid red or navy blue sweater cardigan (Optional) Quarter, Fold over ankle, Crew, Knee High Socks or tights - solid red, white, or navy Dress Shoes or Athletic Shoes
+Option 1: Jumper

+Regulation plaid accordion folded jumper (must come to the top of the knee) Solid white blouse (no polos/knit type shirts); choice of long or short sleeves with Peter Pan collar (If you do not buy your child's blouse at School Belle, please find an exact match.)
+Solid red or navy blue sweater cardigan (Optional) Quarter, Fold over ankle, Crew, Knee High Socks or tights - solid red, white, or navy Dress Shoes or Athletic Shoes

-Option 2: Skirt (4th and 5th grade only) Regulation plaid accordion folded skirt Solid red knit shirt with Cathedral of St. Raymond School logo, short or long sleeved Solid red or navy blue sweater cardigan-knitted only (Optional) Quarter, Fold over ankle, Crew, Knee High Socks or tights - solid red, white, or navy Dress Shoes or Athletic Shoes
+Option 2: Skirt (4th and 5th grade only)

+Regulation plaid accordion folded skirt (must come to the top of the knee) Solid red knit shirt with Cathedral of St. Raymond School logo, short or long sleeved (Do not buy your polos at other stores and have them embroidered somewhere.
+We have a very specific red.)
+Solid red or navy blue sweater cardigan-knitted only (Optional) Quarter, Fold over ankle, Crew, Knee High Socks or tights - solid red, white, or navy Dress Shoes or Athletic Shoes
-Option 3: Slacks or Shorts

-Solid navy blue dress slacks OR Navy blue walking shorts (April 1st - November 1st only) Solid red knit shirt with Cathedral of St. Raymond School logo, short or long sleeved Solid red or navy blue cardigan sweater (knitted only) (optional) Solid color belt (Kindergarten-3rd grade students are not required to wear a belt)
+Option 3: Slacks or Shorts Solid navy blue dress slacks OR Navy blue walking shorts (April 1st - October 31st only) Solid red knit shirt with Cathedral of St. Raymond School logo, short or long sleeved

+(Do not buy your polos at other stores and have them embroidered somewhere.
+We have a very specific red.)
+Solid red or navy blue cardigan sweater (knitted only) (optional)

+Solid color belt (Kindergarten-3rd grade students are not required to wear a belt)
-Belt may not have an oversize buckle, any design or medal studs

-Ankle, quarter or crew socks-solid red, white or navy Dress Shoes or Athletic Shoes
+Belt may not have an oversize buckle, any design or medal studs Ankle, quarter or crew socks-solid red, white or navy Dress Shoes or Athletic Shoes